jeremymartinezq/Cyber-Ping-Pong-Game/README.md

 - Particle systems for visual effects
 - Responsive design for different screen sizes

-## Credits

-Created by [Your Name] as a cyberpunk-themed game project.

 ## License

 MIT License

+## Author

+Developed by Jeremy Martinez-Quinones as a cyberpunk-themed game project.